-SCAF works closely with artists in commissioning new work and developing exhibitions that energise and respond to the gallery’s four-part complex comprising a large exhibition area, mini ‘out-site’ space, versatile theatre annexe and a Zen garden.
+SCAF works closely with internationally renowned artists in commissioning installations and exhibitions that energise and respond to the gallery’s four-part complex, which comprises:

-The multipurpose physical site and available cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.
+The multipurpose site and cutting-edge technology enable the presentation of film and video to museum standards, immersive installations, architectural interventions and site-specific sculptures.

 Dr Gene Sherman AM